 Requirements for equipment and space

 Cycling can be the better option if you’re planning to get in shape quicker and burn more calories, it has a downside too.
-If you use an exercise bike in your home, it will require you to dedicate a place permanently for the bike, which isn’t true for walking.
+If you use an exercise bike in your home, it will require you to dedicate a place permanently for the bike, which isn’t right for walking.
 On the other hand, if you walk, you don’t have to use any equipment; the regular outfit is all you need for jumping into the street.

 Regular maintenance cost